MorganKryze/ConsoleAppVisuals/.github/PULL_REQUEST_TEMPLATE.md

 Extra short description of the PR

+## NEW ✨

+- This is where you layout any new features.
+- Explain where these features are within the library.

-## Features ⭐
+## IMPROVED 📈

-- NEW: Feature description
-- IMPROVED: Feature description
+- This is where you layout any improvements on existing features.

-## Bug Fixes 🐛
+## FIXED 🐛

+- List out any major bugs that might have affected many users.
+- If you've only addressed minor fixes, or nothing specific, use something like:
-- FIXED: Bug fix description
+- E.g. "Minor Bug fixes"

 ## Related Tickets & Documents 📑